darraghenright/darraghenright.github.io/blog/2018/05/getting-zippy-with-php-arrays.md

 > An interesting use of this function is to construct an array of arrays, which can be easily performed by using NULL as the name of the callback function

-Interesting indeed! `array_map()` is normally used to apply a callback to one or more arrays, but if you pass `null` as its first

-ment, and pass it two or more arrays - more on this presently - it will implicitly "zip" their values; e.g:
+Interesting indeed! `array_map()` is normally used to apply a callback to one or more arrays, but if you pass `null` as its first argument, and pass it two or more arrays - more on this presently - it will implicitly "zip" their values; e.g:

 ```php
 array_map(null, [1, 2], ['a', 'b'], ['A', 'B']);